Centro per l'arte contemporanea Luigi Pecci

 Centro per l'arte contemporanea Luigi Pecci (Centre for Contemporary Art Luigi Pecci) is a contemporary art centre sited in Viale della Repubblica in Prato, Tuscany, Italy.
 The centre is devoted to exhibiting art produced during the past few decades.
 It houses a Museum of Contemporary Art, a Centre of Information and Documentation of visual arts and an education department.

-Since its firs opening, in 1988, the center produced and hosted over 250 exhibitions, special events, and educational initiatives for students and adults.
-The museum assembled a collection of over 1000 works spaning from the 1960s to the present and hosts over 60,000 items in its CID/Arti Visive specialized archive.
+Since its first opening, in 1988, the center produced and hosted over 250 exhibitions, special events, and educational initiatives for students and adults.
+The museum assembled a collection of over 1000 works spanning from the 1960s to the present and hosts over 60,000 items in its CID/Arti Visive specialized archive.

 Building

 Originally designed by architect Italo Gamberini, in 2016 it was expanded by Maurice Nio, who designed a U-shaped building with an outdoor amphitheater with a seat capacity of 800 people at the centre.
 The new building includes 3000 square meters of exhibition space, an archive, a library, an auditorium-cinema, a bookshop, and a restaurant.
 In addition to the permanent contemporary art collection, the centre includes a sculpture garden and a space designated to the installation of temporary exhibitions.